Harley-Davidson Twin Cam engine: 88B and 96B Engines

 A police issue Twin Cam 96.

 The Twin Cam initially was not used in the Softail model family before the year 2000.
 This was due to the chassis design and vibration transfer to the Softail frame as a result of the direct (hard) mounting of the engine.
 Dyna models are "rubber mounted", damping the majority of vibration transfer to the frame and rider.
 Another reason was that the engine and transmission on a Twin Cam are directly bolted (but are still separate units) to each other, with the chassis seat post on a Softail getting in the way of a Twin Cam transmission case.
 As the company determined that a rubber-mounted Softail would affect the line's visual styling, Harley solved the issue by designing an engine variant known as Twin Cam 88B.
 It is basically the same engine as the original (now retroactively referred to by enthusiasts as "Twin Cam 88A"), but with a modified engine block design that incorporates twin chain-driven balance shafts.
 The Twin Cam 96B engine was released at the same time as the Twin Cam 96A model, for the 2007 model year, and was equipped on all Softail models until it was replaced by the 103 ci version.

-It is however possible to mount a regular Twin Cam motor to a pre-2000 Softail (or any chassis that accepts an Evolution engine) through third-party adapters.
+It is however possible to mount a regular Twin Cam motor to a pre-2000 Softail (or any chassis that accepts an Evolution engine) through aftermarket adapters.

 Differences from predecessor (Evolution engine)

 The engine design differed considerably from its predecessor the "Evo" although it shared some design elements with the Sportster line.
 The 88 represents the displacement in cubic inches of the standard engine.
 The bore is 3.75 in and the stroke is 4.00 in, meaning the displacement is 1450 cc.
 The Twin Cam 95 was introduced with the Screamin' Eagle (Later known as CVO) Models and ran until the 88 was discontinued after 2006.
 The Twin Cam 95 displaces 1550 cc.
 The Twin Cam 96 displaces 1584 cc.
-The company released 1690 cc for 2010 Electra Glide Ultra Limited models, and later for 2012 Softail models and 1801 cc for Screamin' Eagle/CVO Models.
+The company released 1690 cc for 2012 Electra Glide Ultra Limited models, and later for 2012 Softail models and 1801 cc for Screamin' Eagle/CVO Models.